|Other Articles in this Series on Korean Coins|

 The Hwan coins return to circulation

 The cancellation of the currency reform on July 19, 1962 did not immediately bring the Hwan coins back into circulation from their complete recall.
 What did bring them back was the exigent lack of smaller denomination currency in the monetary system.
 Unless the Korean government wanted to put up the expense of ordering more banknotes from De La Rue, they needed an alternative plan.
 Therefore, the junta government was forced to reverse yet another one of their reforms by bringing the 10 Hwan and 50 Hwan coins back into use again as revalued Won coins —as well as printing quantities of new, domestically-made banknotes.
 The junta allowed the return of the coins on August 28th that year, by passing Law Number 1132, the “Temporary Measures Law on the Circulation of Coins.”
 This law was not as ‘temporary’ as planned since the coins remained in circulation for the next thirteen years, after which the Bank of Korea withdrew both coins for the last time.
-Although the Bank of Korea may have had quantities of both coins in its vaults, the Bank stopped issuing the 50-Hwan coin (circulating as Five-Won) on February 3, 1967, along with the 10-Hwan (circulating as One-Won) the following year, on April 4, 1968.
+Although the Bank of Korea may have had quantities of both coins in its vaults, the Bank stopped issuing the 50-Hwan coin (circulating as Five-Won) on February 3, 1967, along with the 10-Hwan (circulating as One-Won) the following year, on April 16, 1968.
 These two coins were no longer legal tender in South Korea after the Bank finally demonetized them on March 22, 1975.
-The country's lack of smaller denomination currency was only alleviated upon the construction of a coin mint for the domestic production of new circulation coins near the city of Busan in 1966.
+South Korea's problem in the 1960s of maintaining smaller denomination currency in circulation was only alleviated by the construction of a coin mint for the domestic production of new circulation coins near the city of Busan in 1966.
 The huge expansion in the mintages of these Won-denominated coins after 1968 —helped along by a switch to less expensive coining metals— allowed for the eventual withdrawal of the old hwan coins.